Airtable raises $185M and launches new low-code and automation features – TechCrunch

 Thrive Capital led the round, with additional funding by existing investors Benchmark, Coatue, Caffeinated Capital and CRV, as well as new investor D1 Capital.
 With this, Airtable, which says it now has 200,000 companies using its service, has raised a total of about $350 million.
 Current customers include Netflix, HBO, Condé Nast Entertainment, TIME, City of Los Angeles, MIT Media Lab and IBM.

-In addition, the company is also launching one of its largest feature updates today, which start to execute on the company’s overall platform vision that goes beyond its current no-code capabilities and bring more low-code features, as well new automation (think IFTTT for Airtable) and data management tools to the service.
+In addition, the company is also launching one of its largest feature updates today, which starts to execute on the company’s overall platform vision that goes beyond its current no-code capabilities and brings tools to the service more low-code features, as well new automation (think IFTTT for Airtable) and data management.

 As Airtable founder and CEO Howie Liu told me, a number of investors approached the company since it raised its Series C round in 2018, in part because the market clearly realized the potential size of the low-code/no-code market.

-“I think there’s this increasing market recognition that the space is real, and the spaces is very large […],” he told me.
+“I think there’s this increasing market recognition that the space is real, and the space is very large […],” he told me.
 “While we didn’t strictly need the funding, it allowed us to continue to invest aggressively into furthering our platform, vision and really executing aggressively, […] without having to worry about, ‘well, what happens with COVID?’
 There’s a lot of uncertainty, right?
 And I think even today there’s still a lot of uncertainty about what the next year will bear.”

-The company started opening the round a couple of months after the first shelter in place orders in California and for most investors, this was a purely digital process.
+The company started opening the round a couple of months after the first shelter in place orders in California, and for most investors, this was a purely digital process.

 Liu has always been open about the fact that he wants to build this company for the long haul — especially after he sold his last company to Salesforce at an early stage.
 As a founder, that likely means he is trying to keep his stake in the company high, even as Airtable continues to raise more money.
 He argues, though, that more so than the legal and structural controls, being aligned with his investors is what matters most.